kalsan/compony/README.md

 Note how the admin's delete button is disabled due to the feasibility framework.
 Pointing the mouse at it causes a tooltip saying: "Cannot destroy admins.", as specified in the model's prevention.

-# Alternatives to Compony
+# Related projects

-A project with a similar aim, but much more mature, is [Phlex]( https://github.com/phlex-ruby/phlex).
+A project with a similar aim, but a different approach, is [Phlex]( https://github.com/phlex-ruby/phlex).

 # Installation